 The genesis of the Art Ventures program began in the early 1980’s with Don Hunt (potter at West High School) offering pottery courses in our Barn Retreat Center.
 As class size grew, this program was moved to the picnic shelter in the Tent and Trailer grounds.
 The acquisition of the Appert farm opened up the possibility of making the farm site the headquarters for the Art Ventures program.
 Upon retirement from West High School, Don Hunt took on the task of creating a summer studio from an old storage shed in 2004.
 A large gift from the Scott Dickinson family enabled the summer studio to be equipped with new Bailey wheels as well as a gas kiln.
 A short time later an anagama kiln was constructed by Dr. David Smith from Edgewood College.
 Plans for the new Adamah ceramic studio was well underway when Don died in August of 2008.
 The Adamah ceramic studio was dedicated in June of 2009.
 Kathy Hunt served as Art Ventures Coordinator until January of 2011 when Krista Loomans joined the staff of Bethel Horizons.
 Our current Art Ventures Director, Jennifer Mally, succeeded Krista in 2013. email@example.com

 Environmental Education and naturalist programs have been a hallmark of the Bethel Horizon’s programs.
 Since the inception of Bethel Horizons, there have been offerings of Environmental Education for both children and adults throughout the year.
 In the early 1980’s, the board of directors began to realize the importance of a nature center in order to serve school groups throughout the year.
 Working with board member, Dr. Ruth Hine, a DNR Editor and Biologist, several years were spent researching nature centers in the upper Midwest.
 In 1988, we dedicated our Nature Center at our main site.
 It consists of an exhibit room, media room, classroom, animal care area, offices and restrooms.
 Over the years a number of trails have been developed by various naturalists of Bethel Horizons.
-Our first year-round naturalist was Mark Breseman, followed by Diane Dalton, Janine McNulty and Angela Borland.
-Our current Environmental Education Eirector is Eric Volden, who joined our staff in 2006. email@example.com
+Our first year-round naturalist was Mark Breseman, followed by Diane Dalton, Janine McNulty, Angela Borland and Eric Volden.
+For information on the current Environmental Education Program offerings, please call 608-257-3577 and ask for Linda or email firstname.lastname@example.org.

 The summer program at Bethel Horizons is highly decentralized and uses a large portion of the Bethel Horizons property.
 The 7-8th wilderness/canoe program utilizes valley campsites.
 There are no permanent structures in this area.
 The adventure and environmental education programs use both the Tent and Trailer grounds and the retreat centers as program sites.
 The 8-12 year old program is housed in tepees at the main site.
 Offsite programs include usage of the Kickapoo River, the Sparta Elroy Bike trail and the Military Ridge Bike Trail.
 Campers also use the resources of Twin Valley Lake at Governor Dodge State Park.
 Resources at the main site includes: an Art Shack, Nature Center, barn loft and Sports court.
 Resources for staff include five units of staff housing and a staff lounge.
 The farmhouse becomes the center of our summer operation and houses summer staff as well.